GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-1/genesis-1.englishNatural.md

 And morning was,
 A fourth day.

-And God said, "Let the waters swarm with swarm living throat, And let flyer fly over the land, over the face of the hammering-out, the skies.
+And God said, "Let the waters swarm with a swarm, living throat, And let flyer fly over the land, over the face of the hammering-out, the skies."

 And God created the monsters, the greats,
-And all throat the living the crawling which swarmed the waters, to their kind, And all flyer winged to its kind, And God saw that-it-was good.
+And all throat the living the crawling which swarmed the waters, to their kind, And all winged flyer to its kind, And God saw that-it-was good.

-And God blessed them saying, Be fruitful and multiply and fill the waters in the seas, and the flying things let multiply in the land.
+And God blessed them, saying, "Be fruitful and multiply and fill the waters in the seas, and let the flyer multiply in the land."

 And evening was,
 And morning was,